 - Approximately 30 single-occupancy rest rooms across campus are classified as “All Gender Rest Rooms.”
 Our “All Gender Rest Room” sign distributor, "My Door Sign," donated these signs to Rhodes and to other schools to assist campuses in becoming more gender-inclusive.
 The signs alleviate confusion about which room to use by including universally recognized words and images.
 Click here to view a map with the locations for the All Gender Rest Rooms at Rhodes.

 - The LGBTQ Resources InRhodes Pages were recently updated to include Transgender-specific Resources.

-As the Working Group continues to promote inclusivity on campus, members of the Rhodes LGBT community, alumni, their friends and supporters are encouraged to participate in the Rhodes College chapter of EquaLynx.
-During Homecoming/Reunion Weekend, the chapter hosted a career panel for LGBT students and alumni in addition to the annual LGBT Homecoming reception.
+As the Working Group continues to promote inclusivity on campus, members of the Rhodes LGBTQ community, alumni, their friends and supporters are encouraged to participate in the Rhodes College chapter of EquaLynx.
 Details about future EquaLynx events can be found on the chapter page or EquaLynx Facebook page.

-Many LGBT-related student groups utilize the LGBT Resource room (located in Briggs Hall) which offers a welcoming and supportive environment for LGBT people and their allies.
-This space also a great place to find information, resources, and referrals on LGBT issues.
+- Many LGBTQ-related student groups utilize the Queer Resource room (located in Briggs Hall) which offers a welcoming and supportive environment for LGBTQ people and their allies.
+This space also a great place to find information, resources, and referrals on LGBTQ issues.

-Over 300 current faculty, staff, and students are certified Safe Zones on campus, serving as a source of support and information for LGBT students, free of judgment and hostility.
-In addition to being allies for individual LGBT students, Safe Zone participants attend a series of Brown Bag Lunch sessions throughout the school year to foster discussion around topics such as being transgender in college, coming out to friends, family and parents, and addressing homophobia and heterosexism in society.
+Over 300 current faculty, staff, and students are certified Safe Zones on campus, serving as a source of support and information for LGBTQ students, free of judgment and hostility.
+Safe Zone participants attend a series of Brown Bag Lunch sessions throughout the school year to foster discussion around topics such as being transgender in college, coming out to friends, family and parents, and addressing homophobia and heterosexism in society.